“Uplink established, we’re good to go. Viv, can you hear us?”

 "It’s fine either way,” Will assures him.
 “Think you'll have a chance to go get it?
 We have a few minutes before the alarms start going but I'd rather not cut it close, you get it."

-"I'll do my best, but this guy is watching me like he's the new Paragon or something."
+"I'll do my best, but this guy is watching me like he's the damn Paragon."

 "Your best had better be good, Viv" the opossum says, only half-teasing.